-Children in the Toddler program are fed lunch and snacks provided by the school and a daily communication journal is sent home to inform parents of their child’s progress.
+Children in Early Childhood Toddler program are fed lunch and snacks provided by the school and a daily communication journal is sent home to inform parents of their child’s progress.
 All meals are served in a happy and relaxed atmosphere.

 Nap time if parents still wish for their child to nap occur between 12-2pm.
 Each child is designated a cot and must bring in their own blanket for comfort.